sergiodxa/remix-utils/README.md

 	cookie,
 	// what key in FormData objects will be used for the token, defaults to `csrf`
 	formDataKey: "csrf",
-	// an optional secret used to sign the token, recommended for extra safety
+	// HMAC SHA-256 secret key, a string with 256 bits (32 bytes) of entropy
-	secret: "s3cr3t",
+	secret: "Required in production",
 });
 ```